huggingface/blog/fine-tune-xlsr-wav2vec2.md

 |----------|:-------------:|
 | hata küçük şeyler için birbüy bi şeyler kolaluyor ve yenekiçük şeyler için bir bimizi inciltiyoruz | hayatta küçük şeyleri kovalıyor ve yine küçük şeyler için birbirimizi incitiyoruz. |

 Alright!
 The transcription can definitely be recognized from our prediction, but it is far from being perfect.
-Training the model a bit longer, spending more time on the data preprocessing, and especially using a language model for decoding would certainly improve the model's overall performance.
+Training the model a bit longer, spending more time on the data preprocessing, and especially using a language model for decoding would certainly improve the model\'s overall performance.

 For a demonstration model on a low-resource language, the results are acceptable, however 🤗.